-We are dependent on our relationship and license agreements with Brookhaven and Northwestern University, and we rely upon the patent rights granted to us for vigabatrin and CPP-115 pursuant to the license agreements.
+We are dependent on our relationship and license agreements, and we rely upon the patent rights granted to us pursuant to the license agreements.

-All of our patent rights for CPP-109 are derived from our license agreement with Brookhaven Science Associates, LLC, as operator of Brookhaven National Laboratory under contract with the United States Department of Energy ("Brookhaven").
-Pursuant to this license agreement, we have licensed rights under nine patents in the United States, and have broad foreign filings in major international markets, that were filed and obtained by Brookhaven relating to the use of vigabatrin for a range of indications, including the treatment of a wide variety of substance addictions.
-The eight issued patents expire between 2018 and 2022, with the principal patents expiring in 2018.
-We also have the right to future foreign patents obtained by Brookhaven relating to the use of vigabatrin.
-These rights are subject to the right of the U.S. government, under limited circumstances, to practice the covered inventions for or on its own behalf.
-We may lose our rights to these patents and patent applications if we breach our obligations under the license agreement, including, without limitation, our financial obligations to Brookhaven.
-If we violate or fail to perform any term or covenant of the license agreement, Brookhaven may terminate the license agreement upon satisfaction of any applicable notice requirements and expiration of any applicable cure periods.
-Additionally, any termination of the license agreement, whether by us or by Brookhaven, will not relieve us of our obligation to pay any license fees owing at the time of such termination.
-If we fail to retain our rights under the license agreement, we would not be able to commercialize CPP-109, and our business, results of operations, financial condition and prospects would be materially adversely affected.
+All of our patent rights for Firdapse are derived from our license agreement with BioMarin.
+Pursuant to this license agreement, we have licensed rights under BioMarin's Firdapse patent in the United States, which expire in 2022.
+We may lose our rights to these patents and patent applications if we breach our obligations under the license agreement, including, without limitation, our financial obligations to BioMarin.
+If we violate or fail to perform any term or covenant of the license agreement, BioMarin may terminate the license agreement upon satisfaction of any applicable notice requirements and expiration of any applicable cure periods.
+Additionally, any termination of the license agreement, whether by us or by

+BioMarin, will not relieve us of our obligation to pay any license fees owing at the time of such termination.
+If we fail to retain our rights under the license agreement, we would not be able to commercialize Firdapse, and our business, results of operations, financial condition and prospects would be materially adversely affected.

-All of our patent rights for CPP-115 are derived from our license agreement with Northwestern University (Northwestern).
+All of our patent rights for CPP-115 are derived from our license agreement with Northwestern.
 Pursuant to this license agreement, we have exclusive worldwide rights to two patents in the United States.
 These were filed and obtained by Northwestern relating to compositions of matter for a class of molecules, including CPP-115.
 Both patents expire in 2023.
 Additionally, we have licensed rights from Northwestern to a pending patent for derivatives of vigabatrin that are unrelated to CPP-115.
 These rights are subject to the right of Northwestern, under limited circumstances, to practice the covered inventions for or on its own behalf for research.
 We may lose our rights to these patents and patent applications if we breach our obligations under the license agreement, including, without limitation, our financial obligations, including milestone payments, to Northwestern.
 If we violate or fail to perform any term or covenant of the license agreement, Northwestern may terminate the license agreement upon satisfaction of any applicable notice requirements and expiration of any applicable cure periods.
 Additionally, any termination of the license agreement, whether by us or by Northwestern, will not relieve us of our obligation to pay any license fees owing at the time of such termination.
 If we fail to retain our rights under the license agreement, we would not be able to commercialize CPP-115, and our business, results of operations, financial condition and prospects would be materially adversely affected.